zephyrol/JumperBall/README.md

 sudo apt-get install libglfw3-dev libglfw3

--run Make
+-run make

 HOW TO USE :

-run the program from the project directory:
+-run the program from the project directory:

 dist/Debug/GNU-Linux/jumperball maps/map3.txt